Agenda: 2013 Policy Summit on Housing, Human Capital, and Inequality

 PRACTITIONER BREAKOUT C4

-Recent discussions about small business have focused on the challenges small businesses face obtaining credit in today’s marketplace.
-In this session, experts will discuss the frictions slowing the flow of this credit, recent trends in how small businesses are operating and obtaining financing, and the variety of ways banks are approaching small business lending.
+Recent discussions about small business have focused on the challenges they face obtaining credit in today’s marketplace.
+In this session, experts will discuss the frictions slowing the flow of this credit, as well as the variety of ways and recent trends in how small businesses are operating and obtaining financing.